dpm24800/my-dasi-journey/_posts/numpy/2025-10-26-array-indexing.md

 date:   2025-10-31 21:12:45 +0545
 categories: jekyll numpy
 ---

+Just like lists in Python, NumPy arrays can be indexed and sliced to extract specific elements or subsets of data.

 ### 1-D Array Indexing
+You can access elements of a 1D array using their index.
 ```py
 # Indexing 1-D Array
 arr1d = np.array([1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12])